uchexm/OOP-School-library/README.md

 # 📖 OOP School library <a name="about-project"></a>

 **OOP School library** is a console app that uses object-oriented programming (OOP) concepts to manage a school library.
 The application allows users to add, remove, and update books and borrowers, as well as track the borrowing status of books.
-The application uses OOP concepts to model the real-world objects of a school library, such as books, borrowers, and library staff.
+The app uses OOP concepts to model the real-world objects of a school library, such as books, borrowers, and library staff.
 This makes the application more modular and easy to maintain.
 The application stores its data in files.
 This makes it easy to back up the data and transfer it to other computers.
 The application is a console application, which means that it is operated from the command line.
 This makes it easy to use the application on any computer that has a terminal emulator.
 OOP School Library is a useful tool for managing a school library.
 It is easy to use and can be customized to meet the specific needs of a library.